jnorwood/NNEF-Tools/contrib/converters/tflite_converters/tflite_to_nnef/README.md

 ## Usage
-the CMakeLists.txt has examples that can execute with ctest tflite_to_nnef quantized_filename.tflite output_path
-creates a graph.nnef, graph.quant and subdirectories with the weight and bias .dat quantized binary files
+the CMakeLists.txt has examples that can execute with ctest the download progress can be turned off by commenting out the set(FETCHCONTENT_QUIET OFF) line in CMakeLists.txt tflite_to_nnef quantized_filename.tflite output_path creates a graph.nnef, graph.quant and subdirectories with the weight and bias .dat quantized binary files
 ```sh